Lithuanian language: Pitch accent

 The Lithuanian prosodic system is characterized by free accent and distinctive quantity (i.e. syllable weight).
-Its word prosody of Lithuanian is sometimes described as a restricted tone system, also called a pitch accent system.
+The word prosody of Lithuanian is sometimes described as a restricted tone system, also called a pitch accent system.
 In Lithuanian, lexical words contain a single syllable that is prominent or stressed.
-Among those, heavy syllables—that is, those containing a long vowel, diphthong, or a sonorant coda—bear either one of two tones: a falling (or acute tone) or a rising (or circumflex tone).
+Among those, heavy syllables – that is, those containing a long vowel, diphthong, or a sonorant coda – bear either one of two tones: a falling (or acute tone) or a rising (or circumflex tone).
 Light syllables (syllables with short vowels and optionally also obstruent codas) do not have the two-way contrast of heavy syllables.

 Grammar

-The first prescriptive printed grammar of the Lithuanian language – Grammatica Litvanica was commissioned by the Duke of Prussia, Friedrich Wilhelm, for use in the Lithuanian-speaking parishes of East Prussia.
+The first prescriptive printed grammar of Lithuanian, Grammatica Litvanica, was commissioned by the Duke of Prussia, Friedrich Wilhelm, for use in the Lithuanian-speaking parishes of East Prussia.
 It was written by Daniel Klein in Latin and was published by Johann Reusner in 1653 in Königsberg, Duchy of Prussia.
 In ~1643 Christophorus Sapphun wrote the Lithuanian grammar Compendium Grammaticae Lithvanicae slightly earlier than Klein, however the edited variant of Sapphun's grammar was published only in 1673 by Theophylus Gottlieb Schultz.

-In one of the first Lithuanian grammars – Compendium Grammaticae Lithvanicae, published in 1673, most of the given examples are with Lithuanian endings (e.g. names Jonas = Jonas, Jonuttis = Jonutis, etc.), therefore it allows to highlight the tendency of spelling the endings of words in the Old Lithuanian writings.
+In one of the first Lithuanian grammars, Compendium Grammaticae Lithvanicae, published in 1673, most of the given examples are with Lithuanian endings (e.g. names Jonas = Jonas, Jonuttis = Jonutis, etc.), therefore it allows to highlight the tendency of spelling the endings of words in the Old Lithuanian writings.

-The Universitas lingvarum Litvaniae, published in Vilnius in 1737, is the oldest surviving grammar of the Lithuanian language published in the territory of the Grand Duchy of Lithuania.
+The Universitas lingvarum Litvaniae, published in Vilnius in 1737, is the oldest surviving grammar of Lithuanian published in the territory of the Grand Duchy of Lithuania.

-The first scientific Compendium of Lithuanian language was published in German in 1856/57 by August Schleicher, a professor at Charles University in Prague.
+The first scientific Compendium of Lithuanian was published in German in 1856/57 by August Schleicher, a professor at Charles University in Prague.
 In it he describes Prussian-Lithuanian, which later became the "skeleton" (Būga) of modern Lithuanian.
-Schleicher asserted that the Lithuanian language can compete with the Greek and Roman (Old Latin) languages in perfection of forms.
+Schleicher asserted that Lithuanian can compete with the Greek and Roman (Old Latin) languages in perfection of forms.

 Lithuanian is a highly inflected language.
 In Lithuanian, there are two grammatical genders for nouns (masculine and feminine) and three genders for adjectives, pronouns, numerals and participles (masculine, feminine and neuter).
 Every attribute must agree with the gender and number of the noun.
 The neuter forms of other parts of speech are used with a subject of an undefined gender (a pronoun, an infinitive etc.).